learn-co-students/ruby-lecture-reading-error-messages-bootcamp-prep-000/README.md

 ```

 ### Division Errors
-DivisionErrors are caused when a given number is divided by 0.
+Division Errors are caused when a given number is divided by 0.

 ## What is a Test Suite?